cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 **To record tests running:**

-1. {% url 'Setup your project to record' dashboard-projects#Set-up-a-Project-to-Record %}
+1. {% url 'Setup your project to record' projects#Set-up-a-Project-to-Record %}
 2. {% url 'Pass the `--record` flag to `cypress run`' cli-tool#cypress-run-record %}

-You can {% url 'read more about the Dashboard here' dashboard-features %}.
+You can {% url 'read more about the Dashboard here' features %}.

 # Environment Variables